 Keep it short and sweet

 People will ask many questions about your choice to go vegan, at least until they’re used to the idea.
 This is a good way to spread the vegan message, but it can be hard if you're not used to this line of questioning.
 Remember that you're well within your rights to change the subject if you don’t wish to discuss it, particularly at mealtimes.
 Our blog on how to talk to your family about veganism may help with this.
-As the blog says, knowing your facts is a key way to keep yourself confident.
+As the blog says, knowing your facts is a key way to keep yourself confident, so have a good read of our resources, including our important nutrition page.

 Don’t feel you have to explain everything in detail right away.
 If you don't feel comfortable with the conversation or confident in your responses, offer to send them information later (this website could be a good starting point).
 If anyone refuses to accept this answer, they're probably looking for an argument and it's best to change the subject.
 Those genuinely interested won’t mind waiting.